“What if healing isn’t the absence of anxiety, but the Presence of Jesus in my anxiety?” Pamela Piquette

 My friend Anxiety propelled me to accomplish and be recognized for many good things, but most came at a huge hidden cost.

-As I’ve learned more about anxiety, I’ve developed a working definition of what it means to me: outward confidence and an intense drive to move forward while experiencing internal uncertainty of completion, success, and approval of others.
+As I’ve learned more about anxiety, I’ve developed a working definition of what it means to me: outward confidence and an intense drive to move forward while experiencing internal uncertainty of completion, success, and others’ approval.

 6 DISGUISES OF ANXIETY